louridas/Data_Analytics_Case_SP500/README.md

 This will reproduce the default report and slides of this project, as well as  start the web-application for this project

-You can then click on the generated HTML files to view the report or the slides.
+You can then click on the generated HTML files in the doc directory to view the report or the slides.

 **MODIFYING AND RE-RUNNING**